MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

    :::image type="content" source="../media/service-admin-tell-us-dialog.png" alt-text="Screenshot showing the tell us about yourself window.":::

 1. Select whether you want to receive a verification code by text or call.
-Enter a phone number where the verification code will be sent.
+Enter a phone number.
 Select **Send verification code**.

 1. Enter the verification code, and then select **Verify**.